 (d) Setbacks.

-(i) The minimum setback shall be thirty percent (30%) of the towers height for freestanding mono poles and the radius length as measured from the base of the tower to the place were the guide wire is anchored to the ground for guided towers.
-A certification shall be provided to the zoning enforcement officer stating that the tower is designed to fall with in the designated setback distance.
+(i) The minimum setback shall be thirty percent (30%) of the tower’s height for freestanding mono poles and the radius length as measured from the base of the tower to the place where the guide wire is anchored to the ground for guided towers.
+A certification shall be provided to the zoning enforcement officer stating that the tower is designed to fall within the designated setback distance.
 Said certification shall be provided by a registered engineer in the State of Georgia qualified to give such certifications.
 No tower, however, shall be located closed than the height of the tower to any residential district or structure.
 (Amended October 22, 2001, ZA01-10-01)

 (ii) Guyed towers shall have their guy wire anchors located on the tower site, and guy wires shall not cross any adjoining property, rights-of-way, public easements or lease lines.